openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_PyTorch.md

 ## Known Issues

 * Not all PyTorch\* operations can be exported to ONNX\* opset 9 which is used by default, as of version 1.8.1.
-It is recommended to export models to opset 11 when export to default opset 9 is not working.
+It is recommended to export models to opset 11 or higher when export to default opset 9 is not working.
 In that case, use `opset_version` option of the `torch.onnx.export`.
 For more information about ONNX* opset, refer to the [Operator Schemas](https://github.com/onnx/onnx/blob/master/docs/Operators.md).